 James Callis (Scott Morgan), Anne Dudek (Karen Morgan), Amiah Miller (Emma Morgan), Natasha Bassett (Gwen), Michael Bowen (Harry Sander), Mark Berry (Detective McKendy), Guy Nardulli (Detective Galluzzo), Lee Garlington (Dr Llewellyn)

-The set-up of the child with the imaginary companion who may or may not be real reminds of Hide and Seek (2005), which collapsed into an absurdly hokey ending.
+The set-up of the child with the Imaginary Companion who may or may not be real reminds of Hide and Seek (2005), which collapsed into an absurdly hokey ending.
 House By the Lake is not particularly any different.
-Certainly, in the role of the child, it does have Amiah Miller, who gave a phenomenal performance in War of the Planet of the Apes (2017).
+Certainly, in the role of the child, the film has Amiah Miller, who gave a phenomenal performance in War of the Planet of the Apes (2017).
 Similarly here, she gives an eerily detached performance.

 That however does bring us to the ending.
 [PLOT SPOILERS].
 When Amiah’s Fish Man emerges from the lake, looking like a cut-price version of The Creature from the Black Lagoon (1954), the entire film collapses into absurdity just as much as Hide and Seek did.
 Part of the problem here is that the film fails to establish a sufficient degree of ambiguity about the existence of the Fish Man throughout, all it does is spent its time on the domestic drama of James Callis and Anne Dudek bickering.
 Thus when the creature emerges, it seems such an absurd and unbelievable twist that comes out of nowhere that it kills the whole film.